-The Group recorded a significant increase in net cash inflow from operating activities for the year ended 31 August 2018 as compared to that for previous year, which was mainly driven by the increase in deferred revenue of tuition and boarding fees received in advance, and the operating cash flows before movements in working capital.
+The Group recorded a slight decrease in net cash inflow from operating activities for the year ended 31 August 2019 as compared to that for the year ended 31 August 2018, primarily due to the decrease in trade and other payable and accrued expenses.

-During the year ended 31 August 2018, the capital expenditures for the acquisition of property, plant and equipment, prepaid lease payments and the deposits for the acquisition of new schools were mainly financed by the net proceeds from the Company's global offering in January 2017, and the net proceeds from bank borrowings and convertible loan notes.
+During the year ended 31 August 2019, the capital expenditures for the acquisition of property, plant and equipment, prepaid lease payments and the deposits for the acquisition of new schools were partly financed by the net proceeds from the Company's global offering in January 2017, and the net proceeds from new bank borrowings raised and convertible loan note.

-The combined effect of the above resulted a net increase in cash and cash equivalents of RMB522.3 million for the year ended 31 August 2018, as compared to that of RMB290.2 million for the year ended 31 August 2017.
+The combined effect of the above resulted in a net decrease in cash and cash equivalents of RMB259.7 million for the year ended 31 August 2019 (For the year ended 31 August 2018: net increase in cash and cash equivalent of RMB522.3 million).

-As at 31 August 2018, the Group's total pledged bank deposits, bank balances and cash amounted to RMB1,193.0 million, of which the majority were denominated in HK\$ and RMB.
+As at 31 August 2019, the Group's total pledged bank deposits, bank balances and cash amounted to RMB1,161.4 million, of which the majority were denominated in HK\$ and RMB (as at 31 August 2018: RMB1,193.0 million).

-As at 31 August 2018, the Group's total of bank and other borrowings amounted to RMB2,129.4 million comprising RMB282.0 million repayable within one year and RMB1,847.4 million repayable more than one year.
-Bank and other borrowings carried interest rates ranging from 4.4% to 7.5% per annum.
+As at 31 August 2019, the Group's total of bank and other borrowings amounted to RMB2,648.6 million comprising RMB1,108.1 million repayable within one year and RMB1,540.5 million repayable more than one year.
+Bank and other borrowings carried interest rates ranging from 4.4% to 7.3% per annum.
 All the bank borrowings were denominated in RMB and other borrowings were denominated in HK\$.
-During the year ended 31 August 2018, we received financings from banks and obtained a credit facility of HK\$500 million from a subsidiary of China Ping An Insurance Overseas preparing for our potential acquisitions and the capital expenditure required for the development of certain greenfield schools and the expansion of our schools' capacity in the coming years.
+During the year ended 31 August 2019, the Group raised certain borrowings from banks for the capital expenditure required for the development of certain greenfield schools and the expansion of our schools' capacity in the coming years.

-As at 31 August 2018, certain bank and other borrowings raised were not utilized.
-In order to have a better use of our financial resources, the Group purchased certain available-for-sale investments during the year ended 31 August 2018.
-The available-for-sale investments were short-term wealth management products under which the Group is allowed to early redeem the investments, and the Group held these investments for short-term cash management purpose, though certain investments are classified as non-current assets by nature of the relevant products.
-Subsequent to the year ended 31 August 2018 and up to the date of this report, the Group has redeemed part of the available-for-sale investments in the net amount of RMB186 million.
+As at 31 August 2019, in order to have a better use of our unutilised financial resources, the Group purchased certain investment products during the year ended 31 August 2019.
+The Group is allowed to early redeem these investment products and the Group held these investment products for short-term cash management purpose, though certain investment products are classified as non-current assets by nature of the relevant products.
+These investment products were classified as "Financial assets at fair value through profit or loss" as at 31 August 2019.

-Please refer to note 35 to the consolidated financial statements for details of the maturity profile of our Group's business.
+Please refer to the note 22 to the consolidated financial statements for details.

-The Group recorded net current liabilities of RMB174.9 million as at 31 August 2018 (31 August 2017: RMB489.5 million) primarily as a result of the recognition of tuition fees and boarding fees received in advance as deferred revenue which was included in current liabilities.
+The Group recorded net current liabilities of RMB884.5 million as at 31 August 2019 (as at 31 August 2018: RMB174.9 million) primarily as a result of the recognition of tuition and boarding fees received in advance as "contract liabilities" (previously classified as "deferred revenue") which was included in current liabilities.